jordantroberts/bank_tech_test/README.md

 ## Approach
 1. I created some User Stories (detailed below)
 2. I planned out the task.
-My thinking was to have two classes - an *account class*, responsible for handling the account transactions, and a *statement class*, responsible for displaying the statement in the format required for the acceptance criteria.
+My initial thinking was to have two classes - an *account class*, responsible for handling the account transactions, and a *statement class*, responsible for displaying the statement in the format required for the acceptance criteria.
 My reasoning was in order to follow the single responsibility principle and make sure my code was well-crafted.
 Display responsible for statement and formatting table
 3. I wrote my first (failing) feature test and made it pass.